a semantic site

 Draw out the site from a larger knowledge graph

 A web site is a slice through all my files comprising those ideas I want to (and am allowed to) make public.
 But the question of what goes on my web site shouldn't be tangled up with the question of what I want to capture.
-It would be great to be able to put some RDF in any folder, and express what facts I care to about the stuff in that folder, and for the Web site aspect of it to just happen.
-Then I could use the same knowledge to do other things.
+With FALSE I can put some RDF in any folder, and express what facts I care to about the stuff in that folder, and the Web site aspect of it just happens.
+Everything lives together.

 Use IPFS content addressing for all binaries